mudiittk/ola-data-analysis/README.md

 ## Project Overview
 This Power BI project analyzes ride booking data to uncover trends in booking success rates, payment methods, ride distances, and revenue distribution.
-The dashboard provides insights into key metrics such as top vehicle types, booking patterns, and fare performance.
+The dashboard provides insights into key metrics such as top vehicle types, total booking value, success and cancellation rates.

 ## Files in the repository
--**Bookings.xlsx** – Contains the actual ride booking data.
+- **Bookings.xlsx**: Contains the actual ride booking data.
--**Ola-Slidesuhub.pptx**– Used as a background canvas in Power BI.
+- **Ola-Slidesuhub.pptx**: Used as a background canvas in Power BI.
--**PostgreSQL File** – Stores the uploaded dataset and includes SQL queries.
+- **PostgreSQL File**: Stores the uploaded dataset and includes SQL queries.
--**Ola Bookings Analysis.pbix**– The main visualization dashboard.
+- **Ola Bookings Analysis.pbix**: The main visualization dashboard.

 ## Data Sources
 The dataset includes ride booking records with the following key fields: